ssdoj88/Titanic-Survival-Predictor/README.md

 - Software Engineering
 - Full-stack Development

-Feel free to connect with me on [LinkedIn](your-linkedin-url) or check out my [GitHub](your-github-url) for more projects.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sharan-garlapati-a00489350/) or check out my [GitHub](https://github.com/ssdoj88/) for more projects.

 ---
-⭐️ If you find this project helpful, please give it a star!
+If you find this project helpful, please give it a star!